Keymii/library-system-api/README.md

 ### Overview

-This project was created by Abhijat Bharadwaj in the year 2022.
+This project was created in the year 2022.
 This is a django REST framework based api which allows you to:
 - see all the books in the library
 - add new books to the list